OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 For queries or actions inside timer logic, the maximum timeout value is 60 minutes.

+#### Service action timeout

+The timeout value for a service action is 100 seconds.
+This can't be configured.

 ### Timers timeout

 The maximum value of the **Timeout in Minutes** property is 60 minutes.